TonyLee101/data_sciensce_bootcamp7/README.md

 All my project in the bootcamp.
 There are 10 sprint as follow.

-- Google
+- Spreadsheet
-- SQL
+- SQL Database
 - R programing
 - Data Transformation
 - Data Visualization
-- Essential Statistics
+- Statistics
+- Intro to Classical Machine Learning
+- Intro to Python
-- Essential ML
+- Essential Python for Data Analyst
-- Python
+- Dashboard

 Verified Badger: